neilmp2/neilmp2/README.md

 ### Hi there 👋

-🎓I'm a student at the University of Illinois at Urbana-Champaign, graduating December 2022!
+🎓I'm an incoming SWE at Optum (starting Feb '23)!

 📖My degree is in Biological Engineering, but I pivoted to software development and got a Minor in Computer Science!🧑‍💻